kvit04ka/WebAuto/README.md

 # WebAuto
 * This task contains Package HomeTask6
-* The tests are placed to the Courses.java file, they contain tests for Evening courses and day time courses
+* The tests are placed to the Courses.java file, it contains tests for Evening courses and day time courses